Composed by Brian Current | Libretto by Liza Balkan | Directed by Philip Akin

-Award-winning theatre artist and librettist Liza Balkan evokes the young artist’s rigorous journey, weaving many of Gould’s own words into the libretto, and acclaimed Canadian composer Brian Current delivers a thrilling, kinetic score.
-Gould’s Wall is directed by multiple Dora Award-winning Philip Akin, and features The Glenn Gould School’s New Music Ensemble.
+Award-winning theatre artist and librettist Liza Balkan evokes the young artist’s rigorous journey, weaving many of Gould’s own words into the libretto, and acclaimed Canadian composer Brian Current delivers a thrilling, kinetic score played by a chamber orchestra and five pianists, including students from The RCM’s Taylor Academy.
+Gould’s Wall is directed by multiple Dora Award-winning Philip Akin.

 Note that Regular seats for Gould’s Wall will be positioned on the floor and angled to allow viewing up the Atrium wall.
 Regular seats have a partially obstructed view.